We guide you through this often complex and confusing legal process, allowing you time to heal and recuperate.

 Workplace injuries happen for many reasons.
 No matter how a workplace injury occurs, all injured employees in California have the right to file for workers’ compensation.
 If you injure yourself because of personal negligence or human error, you can still qualify for benefits.
 However, if any other party bears responsibility for your injury, you may have other options for additional recovery.
 Some examples of possible liable parties for your workplace injury include:

-Your employer.
 If your employer or a supervisor knew about a dangerous hazard in the workplace but did not address it in a timely or effective manner, you may have the option of filing a personal injury lawsuit against your employer.
+Employers cause many employee injuries by negligently failing to maintain safe work environments.
+An employer could be liable for a dangerous premises, improper worker training, lack of safety equipment, poor equipment maintenance or other failures to adhere to the duties of care toward employees.

 Your San Bernardino workers’ compensation lawyer will be a tremendous asset after any job-related injury.
 If there is any question about liability for your damages, your attorney will help you gather the evidence necessary to determine the appropriate defendant for your lawsuit.
 Schedule a consultation with DiMarco | Araujo | Montevideo today.